Eugen417/home-assitant-dashboard/miele_washer_card_generator/README_en.md

 ## ✨ Features

-No need to dig into dozens of lines of code.
-Just enter your machine's prefix in the generator, and it will output ready-to-use YAML!
+No more huge YAML sheets!
+A lightweight and smooth custom card that works out of the box.

-* ⭕ **Progress Ring:** Dynamic LED-style indicator around the door that fills with orange color as the washing cycle progresses.
+* ⭕ **Progress Ring:** Dynamic SVG indication around the door that smoothly fills with orange color as the program progresses.
-* 💧 **Dynamic TwinDos:** Phase 1 and Phase 2 containers visually fill and empty in real-time based on the remaining detergent percentage.
+* 💧 **TwinDos (Washing Machines):** Phase 1 and Phase 2 containers visually display the remaining detergent in real-time.
+* 🌪️ **Smart Filter (Tumble Dryers):** The card adapts the interface for a tumble dryer and displays a flashing notification when the filter needs cleaning.
-* 🎛️ **Smart Controls:** Context-aware Start/Stop buttons (appear only when needed) and a Power button that changes color based on the machine's state.
+* 🎛️ **Smart Controls:** Context-aware Start/Stop buttons (appear only when needed) and a Power button that changes color depending on the state.
-* 🔒 **Lock Indicator:** Visual door status (open/closed).
-* ⚡ **Statistics:** Minimalist indicators for current water and energy consumption.
-* 🌍 **Multi-language:** The generator and the generated card support English, German, and Russian with a single click.

-## ⚙️ Requirements

-The **card-mod** plugin is required for CSS gradients (progress ring and dynamic TwinDos filling) to work.
-* Install [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) via **HACS** (Frontend section).
+* 🔒 **Interactivity:** Clicking on metrics (drum, remaining time, water, energy, door) opens standard Home Assistant history graphs (More Info).
+* ⚡ **Zero Dependencies:** No more third-party integrations like `card-mod` or `button-card` are needed.
+All the magic is built into one isolated JS file!
+* 🌍 **Multi-language:** On-the-fly translation of washing and drying programs and phases (built-in support for En, Ru, De).

 ## 🚀 Installation and Usage

-1. **Download the files**
-   Download the generator file [miele_washer_card_generator.html](miele_washer_card_generator.html) and the background-free image [washer.webp](washer.webp) from this repository.
+1. **Download the files.** Download the plugin code `miele-appliance-card.js`, the HTML generator `miele_card_generator.html`, and the background-free images (`washer.webp` and/or `dryer.webp`) from this repository.

-2. **Upload the image to Home Assistant**
+2. **Add the plugin to Home Assistant.**
-   * Go to your Home Assistant configuration folder (where `configuration.yaml` is located).
-   * Create a `www` folder (if it doesn't exist), and a `miele` folder inside it.
+   * Create a `miele` folder at the path `config/www/` (if it doesn't exist).
-   * Place the downloaded `washer.webp` file at this path: `config/www/miele/washer.webp`.
-   * **Restart Home Assistant.** After that, the image will be available to the system at the local path `/local/miele/washer.webp`.
+   * Place the downloaded image files and the `miele-appliance-card.js` file into the `config/www/miele/` folder.
+   * In the Home Assistant interface, go to *Settings -> Dashboards -> Resources*.
+   * Click "Add Resource", enter the URL: `/local/miele/miele-appliance-card.js`, and select the **JavaScript Module** type.

-3. **Generate the code**
+3. **Generate the code.**
-   * Open the downloaded `miele_washer_card_generator.html` file in any browser on your computer. *(If you place the `washer.webp` image in the same folder, the generator will show a beautiful preview).*
+   * Open the `miele_card_generator.html` file in any browser on your computer.
-   * Select your preferred interface language.
-   * Enter the entity prefix of your washing machine.
-For example, if the time sensor is named `sensor.washer_remaining_time`, your prefix is **washer**.
+   * Select your machine type (Washer or Dryer) and enter its entity prefix (for example, if the time sensor is named `sensor.washer_remaining_time`, your prefix is `washer`).
-   * Click **"Generate Code"** and copy the result.
+   * Copy the generated short YAML code (only 4 lines!).

-4. **Add to dashboard**
+4. **Add to dashboard.**
-   * Enter edit mode on your Home Assistant dashboard.
+   * Clear your browser cache (`Cmd+Shift+R` or `Ctrl+F5`) so Home Assistant "sees" the new JS file.
-   * Click "Add Card" -> scroll down and select **Manual**.
+   * In your Home Assistant dashboard edit mode, click "Add Card" -> scroll down and select **Manual**.
-   * Paste the copied code and save!
+   * Paste the copied YAML code and save!

 ## 👨‍💻 Author

-Developed by [Eugen417](https://github.com/Eugen417) for integrating Miele (PowerWash & TwinDos & Steam Passion) washing machines into Home Assistant.
+Developed by [Eugen417](https://github.com/Eugen417) for beautiful integration of Miele appliances (PowerWash, TwinDos, Heat Pump Dryers) into Home Assistant.